UmmuRasul/javascript-starter/README.md

-learning the basic of Javascript string boolean numbers condition statement
+learning the basic of Javascript
+-string
+-boolean
+-numbers
+-condition statement